Aduda-Boaz/web-scrapper/README.md

    4. From the root directory type `ruby bin/main.rb` command.

    6. Give the project sometime to load then you will be able to see the results in your terminal.
-Enjoy and play around with the options either to quit or load next page.
+Enjoy the scraping

    7. Run command `rspec <file name>`  to test the various methods in the classes.